Pittsburgh Steelers vs. Las Vegas Raiders NFL Week 2 Odds, Plays and Insights for September 19, 2021

 - The Raiders were an underdog by 6.5 points or more three times last year, and covered the spread in two of those contests.

-- When Las Vegas put up more than 19.5 points last year, it was 7-7 against the spread and 7-7 overall.
+- When Las Vegas recorded more than 19.5 points last year, it was 7-7 against the spread and 7-7 overall.

-- When Las Vegas piled up over 305.8 yards last season, the team was 8-7 against the spread and 8-7 overall.
+- In games that Las Vegas picked up over 305.8 yards last season, the team was 8-7 against the spread and 8-7 overall.

-- The Raiders turned the ball over 26 times last season, one fewer times than the Steelers forced turnovers (27).
+- Last year the Raiders had 26 turnovers, one fewer than the Steelers had takeaways (27).

 Steelers Top Players

-- Check out SISportsbook for player prop bets for Roethlisberger and his teammates, then place a bet.
+- Check out SISportsbook for updated player prop bets for Roethlisberger and his teammates.

-- Benny Snell Jr. ran for 368 yards on 111 attempts (23 yards per game) while scoring four touchdowns a season ago.
+- Benny Snell Jr. rushed for 368 yards on 111 carries (23.0 yards per game) while scoring four touchdowns a season ago.

 - Kalen Ballage totaled 303 rushing yards on 91 carries (25.3 yards per game), with three touchdowns on the ground, last year.

-- Last season, Diontae Johnson was targeted 144 times and notched 88 catches for 923 yards (57.7 ypg) with seven touchdowns.
+- Diontae Johnson grabbed 88 passes for 923 yards last season and scored seven touchdowns.
+He was targeted 144 times and averaged 57.7 yards per game.

 - Chase Claypool's stat line last year showed 62 grabs for 873 yards and nine touchdowns.
-He put up 54.6 receiving yards per game and was targeted 109 times.
+He averaged 54.6 receiving yards per game and was targeted 109 times.

 - Last year JuJu Smith-Schuster caught 97 passes on 128 targets for 831 yards and nine touchdowns, averaging 51.9 receiving yards per game.